andremralves/andrealves.dev/src/pages/blog/how-to-make-a-tag-system-with-react.md

 title: 'How to make a tag system with react'
 author: 'André Alves'
 pubDate: '2022-12-30'
-description: 'This article will help you to create your own tag system with different colors or functionalities'
+description: 'This article will help you to create your own tag system with different colors and functionalities'
 tags: ['reactjs', 'typescript', 'tailwindcss', 'nextjs']
 ---